Potential for tropical development over Gulf of Mexico increases in what could become Milton

 Hurricane Kirk strengthens into Cat 4 storm

 Hurricane Kirk is a powerful Category 4 storm with a large eye.
-It is expected to approach Category 5 strength by Friday before curving away from Bermuda and the U.S. Kirk was located in the central tropical Atlantic more than 1,100 miles east of the northern Leeward Islands.
+It is expected to approach Category 5 strength by Friday before curving away from Bermuda and the U.S. Kirk was located in the central tropical Atlantic.

-The NHC said Kirk is moving toward the northwest near 10 mph, and this general motion is expected to continue through early Friday.
-A turn toward the north and north-northeast at a faster forward speed is forecast over the weekend.
+The NHC said Kirk is moving toward the northwest and a turn toward the north and north-northeast at a faster forward speed is forecast over the weekend.

-To the east of the quickly strengthening Hurricane Kirk, Tropical Storm Leslie is also expected to become a hurricane by the weekend.
+Leslie strengthened into a hurricane late Friday to the east of Hurricane Kirk.
 It is currently not expected to affect land, remaining over the open Atlantic Ocean for the next week.

 Leslie is expected to remain over the open waters of the Atlantic Ocean for the time being as it gradually turns west-northwestward over the next couple of days.
 No impacts to land are expected at this time.